 If your study progress is on track and you meet the required ECTS, then no action is required.
 You will then be allowed to continue your studies.

-In the case of exceptional personal circumstances the insufficient study results might be overlooked.
+In the case of exceptional personal circumstances the insufficient study results might be overruled.
+Our student support team will double check with the student counsellors or your study programme if this applies to your situation.
 These exceptional circumstances are called excusable reasons and are listed in the Higher Education and Research Act as:

 - physical or sensory impairment or other functional disorder